lilunia/passgenerator-react/README.md

 This application is used to generate a password.
 The user can enter a password length and choose whether the password should contain special characters, digits or capital letters.
 By default, the generated password consists of lower case letters only.

-The generated password can be copied or hidden for security purposes.
+The generated password is hidden for security reasons.
+The user can unhide it to check and copy it.

 ## Screenshot